opnsense/docs/source/manual/how-tos/caddy.rst

 Option                      Description
 =========================== ================================
-**enabled**                 `enable` or `disable` this domain **Reverse Proxy Domain**    Can either be a domain name or an IP address.
-If a domain name is chosen, Caddy will automatically try to get a Let's Encrypt or ZeroSSL certificate, and the headers and real IP address will be automatically passed to the Backend Server.
+**enabled**                 `enable` or `disable` this domain **Domain**                  Can either be a domain name or an IP address.
+If a domain name is chosen, Caddy will automatically try to get a Let's Encrypt or ZeroSSL certificate, and the headers and real IP address will be automatically passed to the upstream destination.
 **Reverse Proxy Port**      Should be the port the OPNsense will listen on.
 Don't forget to create Firewall rules that allow traffic to this port on ``WAN`` and ``LAN`` to destination ``This Firewall``.
 Leave this empty if the default ports of Caddy (`80` and `443`) should be used with automatic redirection from HTTP to HTTPS.
 **Access List**             Restrict the access to this domain to a list of IP addresses defined in the Access Tab.
 This doesn't influence Let's Encrypt certificate generation.
 **Basic Auth**              Restrict the access to this domain to one or multiple users defined in the Access Tab.
 This doesn't influence the Let's Encrypt certificate generation.